Skeletal Scintigraphy (Bone Scan)

 What are the benefits vs. risks?

-- Skeletal scintigraphy helps physicians evaluate the condition of your bones and detect fractures and other abnormalities that may be missed in a Bone Radiography or X-ray exam.
+- Bone scan helps physicians evaluate the condition of your bones and detect fractures and other abnormalities that may be missed in a Bone Radiography or X-ray exam.

-- Scintigraphy can provide early detection of primary cancer and cancer that has spread to the bones from other parts of the body.
+- Bone scan can provide early detection of primary cancer and cancer that has spread to the bones from other parts of the body.

-- Scintigraphy can detect osteomyelitis, an infection of the bone or bone marrow.
+- Bone scan can detect osteomyelitis, an infection of the bone or bone marrow.

-- Scintigraphy helps monitor the effects of treatment on bone abnormalities.
+- Bone scan helps monitor the effects of treatment on bone abnormalities.

 - The procedure is free from acute or long-term side effects, and except in cases of very young patients, sedation is seldom necessary.

-- There is always a slight risk of damage to cells or tissue from being exposed to any radiation, including the low level of radiation released by the tracer in this test.
+- There is always a slight risk of damage to cells or tissue from being exposed to any radiation, including the low level of radiation of the radiotracer used in this test.

-- The procedure can expose a developing fetus to radiation, and the radiopharmaceuticals can be transmitted to the baby through breast milk.
+- The procedure can expose a developing fetus to radiation, and the radiotracer can be transmitted to the baby through breast milk.

 What are the limitations of Skeletal Scintigraphy?